joelbarranteswins/joelbarranteswins/README.md

 <!-- ## Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"> -->

-Hi, I'm **joel barrantes palacios**, a mining engineer and a passionate self-taught programmer who works like a freelance software development from Perú.
+Hi, I'm **joel barrantes palacios**, a mining engineer and a passionate self-taught programmer who works like a software developer from Perú.

 <!-- my passion for software lies with thinking ideas of making people's life easier and making them come true with elegant interfaces.